jezzsantos/saastack/docs/design-principles/0030-recording.md

 ### Audits and Usages

 Audits are ultimately destined to be stored permanently in a database.
-Usages are typically relayed to a remote 3rd party system (i.e. Google Analytics, MixPanel, Amplitude etc).
+Usages are typically relayed to a remote 3rd party system (i.e. Google Analytics, MixPanel, Amplitude etc.).

 In both cases, to avoid tying up the client's HTTP request, the telemetry for these types is first "scheduled" on a reliable queue, and then later, an API call to the Ancillary API is issued that "delivers" the telemetry to its final destination.

 > On Azure, an Azure Function is triggered when the telemetry arrives on a queue, and the Azure Function simply calls an API in the Ancillary API to deliver the telemetry to its destination.
 The Azure Function Trigger is a reliable means to handle this process, since if the API call fails, the message will return to the queue, and subsequent failures will result in the message moving to the poison queue, to be dealt with manually.

-> In AWS, a Lambda does the same job as the Azure Function above, and the SQS adapter is configured with poison queues (a.k.a a dead-letter queue) to operate in exactly the same way.
+> In AWS, a Lambda does the same job as the Azure Function above, and the SQS adapter is configured with poison queues (a.k.a. a dead-letter queue) to operate in exactly the same way.

 ## Website Hosts